onqtam/headjack/src/introduction/numbers.md

 # Realistic scenario

+The best case scenario is "business as usual" and does not include on-chain actions such as:
+- keypair changes (requires signature (65 bytes) if there isn't an older key + the new pubkey (32 bytes))
+- account creation (if done through an IDM then this is just a few bytes - no pubkey)
+- name registration & ownership changes (could be done through IDMs without signatures - per)
+- accounts interacting directly with the chain instead of through interfaces & IDMs

 - interfaces may choose not to post in every block but perhaps less often in order to manage costs